wetryingtodorock/getblock-docs/en/rpc-service/dot/json-rpc/dot_system_accountNextIndex.md

 ---
-title: dot:system_accountNextIndex \[POST\] {disallowed}
+title: system_accountNextIndex  {disallowed} - Polkadot
-description: Retrieves the next accountIndex as available on the node.
+description: Example code for the system_accountNextIndex  {disallowed} json-rpc method. Сomplete guide on how to use system_accountNextIndex  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters